 - Robotics in the classroom to enhance student motivation

 Manuscript Submission Instructions

 - Manuscripts addressing the special issue’s focus should be submitted through the AJET online manuscript submission system.

-- When submitting your manuscript, please include a note in the field called ‘Comments’ that you wish it to be considered for the ‘Partnerships for scaled online learning and the unbundling of the traditional university’ Special Issue of AJET.
+- When submitting your manuscript, please include a note in the field, Comments for the that you wish it to be considered for the Special Issue on "Emerging Technologies in Education for Innovative Pedagogies and Competency Development" of AJET.

 - Please review the Author Guidelines and Submission Preparation Checklist carefully, and prepare your manuscript accordingly.